 ArmoGear Infrared Laser Tag Set Guns and Vests Mega Pack

 This is the laser tag set you wish you had as a kid – the ArmoGear Infrared Laser Tag Gun lets you turn your garden into a laser tag arena, with multi-player and multi-weapon options.
 The set comes with target vests, which can be enabled or disabled, and has lifelike shooting sounds that’ll have you fully immersed in the game.
 With an old-school, retro gaming look and modern features, the blasters are color-coded for team play and have cool voice-guided directions.
 Want to battle into the evening?
-There’s a night vision flash light too.
+There’s a night vision flashlight too.
+For more fun toys like this, check out our top picks of the best water guns.

 150 foot shooting range with four weapon modes to choose from